• What is Ergonomics & Human Factors?

 Professional Ergonomics applies the same rigorous risk management approach as other engineering disciplines:

-1. Identify Ergonomic hazards systematically
+1. Identify Ergonomics hazards systematically

 2. Assess risks using validated methods